 Safe - this means we looked for evidence that people were protected from abuse and avoidable harm.

-At the last inspection, this key question was rated as Good.
-At this inspection this key question has remained Good.
+This is the first inspection for this newly registered service.
+This key question has been rated Good.
 This meant people were safe and protected from avoidable harm.

 Assessing risk, safety monitoring and management